jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Aside from poor markup choices, there could be a couple of common reasons for this issue occurring:

-- CMS WSYWYG output (return newline)
+- CMS WSYWYG output—when content editors  (return newline)
 - Content editor skill gaps
 - Markdown/other language confusion?